-In ancient times Madinat Habu was known as Djanet and according to ancient belief was the place where Amun first appeared.
-Both [Hatshepsut](#) and Tuthmosis III built a temple dedicated to Amun here and later Rameses III constructed his larger memorial temple on the site.
+In ancient times Madinat Habu was known as Djanet and according to ancient beliefs, it was where Amun first appeared.
+Both Hatshepsut and Tuthmosis III built a temple dedicated to Amun here and Later Rameses III constructed his larger memorial temple on the site.